 Gibson, the author of Square.
 Today I’d like to draw your attention to an area of composition that you might not have given much thought to: aspect ratio.
 Aspect ratio is the term used to describe the dimensions of an image by comparing the width to the height and expressing it in ratio form.
+The aspect ratio of your images is primarily determined by the dimensions of your camera’s sensor (or the film type plus camera design with film cameras).
 Best Statistics Question Ever.
 CEMC - Math Circles.
 The Waterloo Math Circles is a free weekly enrichment activity for grade 6 to 12 students organized by the Faculty of Mathematics of the University of Waterloo.

 Registration All students interested in attending the Fall Math Circles in 2014/15 will need to register.
 Space in the program is limited – register early.
 The 2014/15 program will begin the week of October 6th, 2014.
+Math Circles Materials.
 Canadian Mathematical Society.
 Dave's Short Trig Course.
-Table of Contents Who should take this course?
+Table of Contents.

 Difference Between a Percentage and a Rate (as explained by medical field) Often we hear the question, "What is the difference between a percentage and a rate?

 " They are both calculated using a numerator and a denominator.
 However, the relationship between the numerator and denominator makes the difference.
 Percentages Indicators which use percentage are the most commonly used indicator type in healthcare.
 Most of the Joint Commission measures monitor percentages to measure compliance.
 Fields Institute - Math Circles.
 NEWS 2014: Math Circles Instructors wanted!